Zapotes

 Description/Taste

-The Zapote is a small fruit, roughly one to three inches in diameter with a smooth brown exterior.
-The rind is tough but when peeled away reveals a vibrant orange flesh.
-It tastes somewhat like a fig, in terms of sweetness and an avocado, in terms of texture.
-The Zapote has anywhere from two to five hard, inedible black seeds in the center of the fruit.
-The flesh is a deep orange that can be somewhat stringy.
-When unripe, the fruit contains high amounts of saponin, an astringent that can dry out the mouth.
+Zapote is a small fruit that's about 2.5 to 7.5 centimeters in diameter with a caramel-brown exterior.
+Its rind is tough but when peeled away reveals a vibrant orange flesh that has a succulent, stringy consistency.
+Zapote has anywhere from two to five hard, inedible black seeds in the center of the fruit.
+When unripe, it contains high amounts of saponin, an astringent that can dry out the mouth.
 When ripe, the Zapote is soft to the touch and emits a sweet aroma.
+This fruit possesses the sweetness of a fig and the creaminess and texture of an avocado.

 Seasons/Availability

-The Zapote is available year-round, with peak seasons in the early spring and late fall.
+Zapote is available year-round, with peak seasons in the spring and late fall.

 Current Facts